dequbed/rsasl/README.md

 to [GNU gsasl](https://www.gnu.org/software/gsasl).
 This makes the use of `unsafe` code and FFI necessary.
 You can find the latest 1.X.Y version in the [branch `1.X.X`](https://github.com/dequbed/rsasl/tree/1.X.X)

-Version `2.0.0-preview` is a pure-Rust rewrite using sources transpiled using [c2rust](https://github.com/immunant/c2rust).
+Version `2.0.0` is a pure-Rust rewrite of this crate that is able to drop almost all `unsafe` code from the crate.
-Keep in mind that despite being Rust this code is as least as unsafe as the original C code.
-Most of this unsafe code will be removed before the first non-preview `2.0.0` release.
+It is currently in a release-candidate testing phase as `2.0.0-rc.X` to ensure the API is usable as is.

 # License